harley/auditable/README.md

 ## TODO

-* **Don't store a new row in the `audits` table if the `modifications` column is the same as the one immediately before it.
-This makes it easier to review change**
 * improve api (still clumsy) -- come up with better syntax
 * get some suggestions and feedback
 * update README